Lab 4: Advanced Scripting

 YOUR TASK:

-You can think of this game as essentially Fruit Ninja.
-You click on the screen to clear enemies in a certain area but you don’t want to hit the bombs.
+As mentioned earlier, you will be building a simplified version of the Fruit Ninja game: you click on the screen to clear enemies in a certain area, but you must avoid hitting the bombs.

 • 2 enemy types